medic/medic-docs/development/db-schema.md

  - Store the form's identifier in the `form` field
  - May have a `contact` property, which is a minified version of the report author's contact and its hierarchy (see above)

-Reports also have some kind of patient identifier, which describes which `person` this report is _about_.
-This value can be in a few different places:
+Reports can be about people or places.

+Reports about people should have one or more of:
- - The patient's shortcode may be found at `doc.patient_id` or `doc.fields.patient_id`
+ - A patient shortcode, found at `doc.patient_id` or `doc.fields.patient_id`
- - A patient record's `_id` may be found at `doc.patient_uuid` or `doc.fields.patient_uuid`, as well as potientially in the same locations as the shortcode.
+ - A patient record's `_id`, found at `doc.patient_uuid` or `doc.fields.patient_uuid`, as well as potientially in the same locations as the shortcode

+Reports about places should have a `doc.place_id`.

 Additionally, SMS reports:
  - Have an `sms_message` property which contains, among other things, the raw SMS